Supporting Main Street: Strengthening the small businesses that hold our communities together

 We also support grantees in scoping and executing community-facing projects, helping them direct resources toward local environmental and social priorities in ways that strengthen their relationships with the communities they serve.
 We bring the same rigor and creative thinking we apply to large conservation finance deals to a Main Street coffee shop trying to reduce its energy footprint or a rural landscaping company planning for wildfire season.

-That's the through line in all of our work: connecting finance, sustainability expertise, and local relationships to unlock real impact in places that need it most.
+That's the through line in all our work: connecting financial resources and education, sustainability expertise, and local relationships to unlock real impact in places that need it most.

 To learn more, email us at mainstreet@newleafclimate.com